Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 “I think we'll look back, a hundred years from now at 2020 and say we each had a chance to make a difference in the outcome of where this country is going,” he said.
 “We're proud to vote early on the first day and to make that statement.”

-“And we're looking forward to talking to James here and Isabelle down below, who's three, and tell them that we all came out together, that we all came out together — these guys have been here for three-and-a-half hours,” he continued.
+“And we’re looking forward to talking to James here and Isabelle down below, who’s 3, and tell them that we all came out together, that we all came out together — these guys have been here for three-and-a-half hours,” he continued.

 “I think they’ll look back someday and talk about the 2020 election, and I can tell them, you guys stood with us for about three-and-a-half hours, maybe four hours, and we voted to make a change.”